 Animals with backbones don’t quite compare in the lifespan department with invertebrates, but nonetheless include some impressively durable species.
 The bowhead whale, a heavy-bodied baleen whale of Arctic waters, may live at least two centuries.
 Inuit hunters found 19th-century harpoon points in the flesh of these whales in the 2000s.
 A 2007 Nature article report that the Inuit have long claimed, correctly, as scientific studies now bear out, that bowhead whales can live the equivalent of “two human lifetimes.”
 Giant tortoises, various rockfish, lake sturgeon and a primitive lizard called the tuatara may all live 100 to 200 years or even longer.

 Humans and Other Primates

-Physiological Traits Promoting Super-longevity
+Physiological Traits Promoting the Longest Life Span

-A study on the mud clam suggested the mollusk’s longevity may correlate with reduced levels of lipid oxidation in the membranes of its mitochondria, a biochemical process apparently associated with cellular aging in some organisms.
+A study on the mud clam indicated that the mollusk’s longevity may correlate with reduced levels of lipid oxidation in the membranes of its mitochondria, a biochemical process apparently associated with cellular aging in some organisms.
 The mechanism by which the adult immortal jellyfish prolongs its life involves reverting its cells back to the younger phases of cyst and colonial polyp, a turning-back of the clock that seems to be triggered by survival threats such as diminished food supplies or physical injury.